-The Texas Legislature authorized counties to establish County Historical Commissions (CHC) to assist county commissioners courts and the Texas Historical Commission (THC) in the preservation of our historic and cultural resources.
+The Texas Legislature authorized the establishment of County Historical Commissions (CHCs) to assist county commissioners courts and the Texas Historical Commission (THC) in the preservation of our historic and cultural resources.
 The mission of each CHC is to preserve, protect, and promote these resources.

 Texas Local Government Code, Chapter 318, establishes work that CHCs may pursue.
 The statute is fairly broad, leaving latitude for CHCs to manage activities appropriate to county size and resources.
 Appointees consult with county officials and preservation partners to determine the CHC's body of work.

 As a political subdivision, CHCs serve as primary points of contact for individuals who need more information about particular aspects of history and historic sites in Texas.
 Contact information for CHC chairs is located below.
 Please note that CHC activity levels vary from county to county.

 Active CHCs provide a broad range of services to individuals and organizations within the county.
 Some CHC appointees provide help with research and applications related to historical designations.
 More active appointees provide public presentations and events that educate and celebrate local history.

 Use the contact information provided below to contact the CHC chair for your county to learn more.
 Find out if the CHC is active and, if so, what services and programs are in place.